Follicular Thyroid Carcinoma

 Follicular Thyroid Carcinoma (FTC)

-Follicular Thyroid Carcinoma (FTC) ) is the second most common malignancy arising from follicular cells, which accounts for about 5% to10% of all thyroid cancers in the United States, tends to occur less common now days then in the past.
-In compare with papillary thyroid carcinoma (PTC), follicular thyroid carcinoma does not spread into lymph nodes of the neck.
-It is more likely than papillary thyroid carcinoma to spread by blood stream into distant organs, particularly the lungs and bones.
+Follicular Thyroid Carcinoma (FTC) is the second most common malignancy arising from follicular cells, which accounts for about 5% to10% of all thyroid cancers in the United States.
+It tends to occur less commonly nowadays than in the past.
+In comparison with papillary thyroid carcinoma (PTC), follicular thyroid carcinoma does not spread into the lymph nodes of the neck.
+It is more likely than papillary thyroid carcinoma to spread by the bloodstream into distant organs, particularly the lungs and bones.

-FTC classified into three categories based on the degree of invasion: widely, moderately invasive and minimally invasive FTC.
+FTC is classified into three categories based on the degree of invasion: widely, moderately invasive, and minimally invasive FTC.
 Widely invasive FTC is more aggressive and displays a poorer prognosis than minimally invasive FTC.
 Minimally invasive FTC is generally a more indolent disease.
 FTC is difficult to diagnose preoperatively by FNA biopsy or by imaging studies, unless distant metastases are detected.
-Some of the cytological features of FTC are similar to follicular variant of papillary thyroid carcinoma (PTC) on FNA biopsy.
-Because of that intraoperative frozen section could be helpful to differentiate PTC form FTC, but most of the time it is very difficult on frozen section as well.
-If patient has only one nodule on one side of the thyroid that is suspicious for Follicular neoplasm, then diagnostic thyroid lobectomy is indicated.
+Some of the cytological features of FTC are similar to the follicular variant of papillary thyroid carcinoma (PTC) on FNA biopsy.
+Because of that, intraoperative frozen section can help differentiate PTC from FTC, but most of the time, it is very difficult to do so.
+If the patient has only one nodule on one side of the thyroid that is suspicious for Follicular neoplasm, then a diagnostic thyroid lobectomy is indicated.
 Completion of total thyroidectomy as a second surgery and radioactive iodine (RAI) ablation are thus recommended for invasive FTC detected during the first lobectomy procedure.
-The prognosis of patients with distant metastases or large tumor size (larger then 4 cm) is poor.
+The prognosis of patients with distant metastases or large tumor size (larger than 4 cm) is poor.

 Diagnosis

 With Follicular Thyroid Carcinoma (as well as with Hurthle Cell Carcinoma), preoperative diagnosis by FNA biopsy is very difficult to establish.
-Usual description of FNA thyroid biopsy reveals findings of "follicular neoplasm".
-Fifteen to thirty percent of them will have final diagnosis of Follicular Cell Carcinoma.
-Preoperative diagnosis by FNA biopsy is very difficult to establish and surgery is needed for ultimate diagnosis.
+The usual description of an FNA thyroid biopsy reveals findings of "follicular neoplasm".
+Fifteen to thirty percent of them will have a final diagnosis of Follicular Cell Carcinoma.
+Preoperative diagnosis by FNA biopsy is very difficult to establish, and surgery is needed for ultimate diagnosis.

 Staging